zhicheng/db/README.txt

 Simple Hash DB for C

-Still Working on It.DO NOT use
+Still Working on It,DO NOT USE.

 Demo: